Ground vibration and airblast limits for mines and quarries

 This means that the encroachment of legally approved housing or other sensitive sites will impose restrictions on operating mines and quarries.
 Mining and quarrying operators should therefore ensure that they are aware of proposed new development.

 5. Measurement & monitoring

-Blast vibration and airblast monitoring should be carried out at all sites where blasting occurs and where there are sensitive sites that may be affected.
+Blast vibration and airblast monitoring should be carried out at all sites where blasting occurs and where there are residences and other sensitive sites that may be affected.
 The extent of monitoring and locations will be considered prior to approval of the Work Plan for the operation.
-Applicants for a Work Plan should determine the proximity and directions of all sensitive sites around the proposed mine or quarry.
-These sites should include all sites that may be affected by blasting during the foreseeable future of the operation.
+It is recommended that applicants for a Work Plan consult with the departments “Guideline for a mine or quarry that requires blasting”.
+(Currently in draft form)